Canon 1D Mark IV vs Nikon Z6

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the Z6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark IV or the Nikon Z6 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D Mark IV: